How do the richest female traders make their money?

 Do males and females trade differently?

-Davis and Berkeley, academics from the University of California and the University of California respectively, found that men trade with a 45% higher frequency than women but have a 2.65% reduction in net returns per annum.
+Davis and Berkeley, academics from the University of California, found that men trade with a 45% higher frequency than women but experience a 2.65% reduction in net annual returns.
+These findings echo long-observed patterns even among the richest Forex traders in the world, many of whom attribute their success to disciplined decision-making rather than high trading frequency.

 Other key observations include: